qpdf/qpdf/manual/index.rst

 :samp:`--rotate=[+|-]angle[:page-range]`
    Apply rotation to specified pages.
-The :samp:`page-range` portion of the option value has the same format as page ranges in `Page Selection Options <#ref.page-selection>`__.
+The :samp:`page-range` portion of the option value has the same format as page ranges in :ref:`ref.page-selection`.
 If the page range is omitted, the rotation is applied to all pages.
 The :samp:`angle` portion of the parameter may be either 0, 90, 180, or 270.
 If preceded by :samp:`+` or :samp:`-`,